jon-jacky/Piety/test/ed/README.md

 scripts.

 The *.ed* files also test command mode.
+They contain sequences of *ed* commands.
+To execute these tests, load the *.ed* file into an editor buffer and execute it with the editor's *x* command.

-They contain sequences of *ed* commands, the same *ed* commands as in the corresponding *.sh* files, but without any shell commands and without the *ed* *q* (quit) command.
+Each *.ed* file contains the same *ed* commands as in the corresponding *.sh* files, but without any shell commands and without the *ed* *q* (quit) command.
 To execute the test in an *.ed* file, load it into an *ed* buffer using an *e*, *r*, or *B* command: *B sample.ed*, for example.
 Then change back to the *main* buffer with *b main* and execute the test in that buffer with the *x* command: *x sample.ed*.
-Each command echoes as it executes, then there is a short delay before the next command.
-The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name:
-*x sample.ed 0 0* suppresses both echo and delay.
+Each command echoes as it executes, then there is a short delay before the next command so you can see its effect.
+The echo and delay can be adjusted or suppressed by two optional *x* parameters that follow the buffer name: *x sample.ed 0 0* suppresses both echo and delay.

 The *.log* files are output from *python test_ed.py > test_ed.log*, *./test_ed.sh > test_ed.sh.log* etc.  The contents of the *.log* file